 Over the course of his career he has been regularly listed on a variety of “best” practitioners lists in his fields of practice.
 Most recently he was named to “Who’s Who Legal: Arbitration 2020” and to the Silicon Valley Arbitration and Mediation Center’s “List of the World’s Leading Technology Neutrals.”
 The Chartered Institute of Arbitrators has designated him a Chartered Arbitrator, its highest credential.

 He held a number of administrative and executive positions in his law firms, including as chairman and c.e.o. of Coudert Brothers, managing partner of Coudert’s Los Angeles office, and founding managing partner of Sheppard Mullin’s Shanghai office.

-During a hiatus in practice from 2009 to early 2014, he served as the American Ambassador to New Zealand and the Independent State of Samoa, appointed by President Barack Obama.
-He was widely acknowledged to be an effective and influential diplomat and received a variety of awards for his dispute resolution, public engagement, and science and technology work, including the U.S. Navy’s Distinguished Public Service Award, Public Affairs Asia’s Gold Standard Award, and a Royal Society of New Zealand’s illuminated manuscript honor.
+From 2009 to early 2014, he served as the American Ambassador to New Zealand and the Independent State of Samoa, appointed by President Barack Obama.
+He was widely acknowledged to be an effective and influential diplomat and received a number of awards for his dispute resolution, public engagement, and science and technology work, including the U.S. Navy’s Distinguished Public Service Award, Public Affairs Asia’s Gold Standard Award, and a Royal Society of New Zealand’s illuminated manuscript honor.
 The Smithsonian Institution took certain of his papers and artifacts into its permanent collection of American history.